rsgalloway/envstack/README.md

 STACK=default
 ```

-If you are not seeing the above output, make sure the `default.env`
+If you are not seeing the above output, make sure the `default.env` stack file
-stack file is in `${ENVPATH}` or the current working directory.
+is in `${ENVPATH}` or the current working directory.

-> NOTE: The name of the current stack will always be stored in `${STACK}`.
+> NOTE: The name of the current stack will always be stored in `${STACK}`

-To see stacks, pass the stack name as the first arg.
-Environment stacks can be
-combined, in order of priority (variables defined in stacks flow from higher
+Environments can be combined, or stacked, in order of priority (variables
-scope to lower scope, left to right):
+defined in stacks flow from higher scope to lower scope, left to right):

 ```bash
 $ envstack [STACK [STACK ...]]